 The project management field is vast and offers numerous options to choose from.
 However, before choosing any specific career path, you must decide on an area of interest.
 If you feel lost, don’t worry; here are a few options to consider.

 The role of the project coordinator is somewhat similar to the project manager, with project coordinators ensuring the project dynamics and the project itself runs smoothly.
 As a project coordinator, you are responsible for devising project-related strategies, analyzing the project proposal, and keeping tabs on the workflow.

 Projects are either left hanging midway or are not up to the client’s standards; all these factors depend on the type of people working on the project.
 This is where a resource manager comes into play with hiring new and qualified individuals for the job.

 A resource manager is well aware of the employee’s strengths, and weaknesses; based on that, an experienced and skilled employee is allocated to the project.

 Working in project management will enable you to grow professionally and enhance your skills.
 A qualified project manager helps the organization save time and reach new heights of success.

-The role in project management offers individuals an opportunity to impact the environment they work in positively.
+The role of project management offers individuals an opportunity to impact the environment they work in positively.
 Though project management has a set of challenges, it brings forth an individual’s leadership qualities and improves communication skills, which are vital in managing a team.